Swathi-Gounikadi/-Student-Mental-Health-Survey-Analysis/README.md

 ├── xgb_model.pkl
 └── README.md

+---

-🔮 Future Improvements
+# 🔮 Future Improvements

-Deploy as a web application using Streamlit
+- Deploy the project as an interactive web application using Streamlit
-Add Deep Learning models
+- Implement Deep Learning models for improved prediction accuracy
-Build real-time student mental health dashboard Integrate chatbot-based mental health support
+- Develop a real-time student mental health monitoring dashboard
+- Integrate AI chatbot-based mental health assistance and support
-Improve interpretability using SHAP values
+- Enhance model interpretability using SHAP values for better insights

+---

-📚 Conclusion
+# 📚 Conclusion

 This project demonstrates how Machine Learning can help analyze and predict student depression using psychological, academic, and lifestyle data.